MetinSeylan/Vue-Socket.io/README.md

 ```

 #### 🏆 Vuex Integration
 <p>When you set store parameter in installation, `Vue-Socket.io` will start sending events to Vuex store.
-If you set both prefix for vuex, you can use `actions` and `mutations` at the same time.
-But, best way to use is just `actions`</p>
+The prefix for mutations and actions are both optional and will default to none.
+The prefix may be useful in differentiating what type of event should be sent to the store in the case of an action and mutation with the same name.</p>

 ``` javascript
 import Vue from 'vue'